Configuration

 - Options which will be applied only to this entry

-is required so the unique identifier for a row in the DataFrame can be foundedge_fields
+subject_fieldsis required so the unique identifier for a row in the DataFrame can be foundedge_fieldsare optional and if provided will generate edge outputtype_overridesare optional but recommended to ensure the correct type is attached in RDF

 An example of the configuration for the planets sample might look like this: